mayanklearns/ai-agent-github-user-created-c3d4eff/README.md

 2. Enter a GitHub username (e.g., `octocat`)
 3. Click "Fetch User Info" or press Enter
 4. View the account creation date and additional user information
+5. **NEW**: Status messages will appear above the results, announcing the lookup progress

 ### With Personal Access Token (Optional)